 - Privacy Pass: Allow users to redeem validly signed tokens instead of completing captcha solutions.
 Clients receive 30 signed tokens for each captcha that is initially solved.
 Cloudflare currently supports Privacy Pass.
 (ESSENTIAL for USABILITY; available for Firefox and Chrome).

 - uMatrix: Point and click matrix to filter net requests according to its source, destination, and type (available Firefox, Chrome, and Opera).

-- FoxyProxy: FoxyProxy is an advanced proxy management tool (see also here; available for Firefox, Chrome, Safari, Opera, and others).
+- FoxyProxy: FoxyProxy is an advanced proxy management tool (see also here; available for Firefox, Chrome, Edge, Opera, and others).

 - Bypass Paywalls: Let’s say you are a researcher and one of your sources is an article in the Washington Post.
 Would you subscribe, only for that one article?
-Yes, we thought so, too 😉 (available for Firefox and Chrome).
+Yes, we thought so, too 😉 (available for Firefox, Chrome and Edge).

 Do you have another very useful browser add-on?
 Let me know in the comment section below!

 Do you know some essential configuration adjustments for Firefox (via about:config) to improve anonymity and security?